dadachi/TimePitchSliderDemo/README.markdown

-This application is iOS application.
-This changes pitch and time of an iTunes library song.
+This iOS app changes pitch and time of an iTunes library song.

 This is based on the following:
 - [TimeSliderDemo and PitchSliderDemo](http://www.subfurther.com/blog/2012/10/30/cocoaconf-portland-12-and-the-audioqueueprocessingtap/)